Susan Rose (producer): Film career

 Susan R. Rose's first film was the NBC Movie of the Week A Child Lost Forever starring Beverly D'Angelo.
 In 1996, Rose joined forces with Dan Paulson, and the two have produced movies for CBS, Showtime and Lifetime.
 Their movies include Mr. and Mrs. Loving starring Timothy Hutton, Best Friends For Life starring Gena Rowlands and Linda Lavin, the Emmy-nominated A Cooler Climate starring Sally Field and Judy Davis, Custody of the Heart starring Lorraine Bracco and the Emmy-winning Jack, starring Stockard Channing and Ron Silver.

 Accolades

-Susan is a member of the Academy of Television Arts and Sciences and the Producers Guild of America.
+Susan is a member of the Academy of Television Arts and Sciences, the Producers Guild of America, and the Society of Children’s Book Writers and Illustrators.
 She currently serves on the Board of the TEAM.

 Current pursuits

 Motherhood Out Loud- Conceived by Susan R. Rose and Joan Stein.